bergkvist/videoid/README.md

 asset: ZTHsrEG5jhA | compilation: 8b1lO5NuaEs => No matches found
 ```
 NOTE: For these videos, it correctly identifies 4 matches and 1 video for not having matches.
 However, it fails to recognize 2 matches (2 false negatives).
 * `B9ypGdx5EXA` - This is easy for the human eye to recognize as a match, but due to some movements/distortions, the algorithm fails.
-It is likely that this was filmed from another screen with a camera.
+It is likely that the video was being played at a screen, and then filmed with a camera with slight movements.
 * `8b1lO5NuaEs` - This has a big black borders, and a huge watermark.
 These elements combined is likely what makes the algorithm fail.

 ## Misc
 The algorithm uses video only (no audio).
 It is likely to perform poorly on single-colored backgrounds with text - so try to avoid these in your assets.

 ### Visualize comparison
-This requires that you have Python 3 installed with `matplotlib` and `pandas`.
+This requires that you have Python 3 installed with `matplotlib`, `pandas` and `configparser`.
 1. Run the program on any two videos.
 (Example: `$ make run`) This should generate a csv-file in `./images/`
 2. Plot the csv-data using `$ make plot`, and notice the image `./images/out32.png`